 K: Theatrical, Dance, and Other Similar Live Performances

 This tariff applies to the use of music for dance and fitness.
-It can apply to gyms, dance schools, nightclubs and adult entertainment venues.
+It can apply to gyms, dance schools, skating rinks, nightclubs and adult entertainment venues.

 B: Fitness Classes

 Covers non-commercial and commercial webcasters.
 If listeners have no control over the content of the service, it is referred to as non-interactive.
 However, if the listener has some control, it is referred to as semi-interactive.
 Tariff 8 doesn’t apply to podcasts or fully interactive services such as on-demand streams or downloads.

 *Tariffs 7 and 9 were proposed to the Copyright Board of Canada but not certified.